 What is being tested?

 Prothrombin is a protein produced by the liver.
-It is one of several proteins, known as clotting factors, that help your blood stay at the right consistency.
-The INR test measures this clotting factor by measuring how long it takes for your blood to clot.
+It is one of several proteins, known as clotting factors, that help the blood stay at the right consistency.
+The INR test measures this clotting factor by measuring how long it takes for the blood to clot.

 Why would I need this test?

 Blood-thinning medicines such as warfarin are used to prevent blood clots.
 Warfarin is usually prescribed for people who have atrial fibrillation (where the heart beats unevenly) or who have had artificial valves fitted.
 How well warfarin is working is measured by how it increases the blood clotting time.
 So if you are taking warfarin you might need an INR test.

-Blood thinning medicines don’t actually make your blood thinner.
-They work by increasing the time it takes for your blood to clot.
+Blood thinning medicines don't actually make the blood thinner.
+They work by increasing the time it takes for the blood to clot.

 Your doctor can use an INR test to make sure the warfarin dose is right for you.

-Blood clotting helps your body stop bleeding.
+Blood clotting helps the body stop bleeding.
 But blood clots can also cause strokes or heart attacks.
 The INR test helps balance the risk of internal bleeding against the risk of blood clotting.

 This test can also be used to: